| Deutsche Version |

 Treble cut - Low pass - RC filter: This RC filter rolls off the frequency response at a ratio of 6 dB per octave above the cutoff frequency (corner frequency).
 The same calculation applies to both filters. |

-RC filter: resistor R and capacitor C
+RC filter: Resistor R and capacitor C

-Searched: corner frequency fc and timeconstant τ
+Search: Corner frequency fc and time constant τ

 Enter the value for resistor and capacitor, then press "calculate".